 Biggest Risers

 Justin Jefferson is the cleanest example of a player who would go dramatically higher in hindsight than he did on draft night.
 Jalen Hurts also made a huge jump from second-round projection to franchise-level quarterback value.
-Michael Onwenu, Alex Highsmith, and Zack Baun all became much better players than their draft slots suggested.
+Michael Onwenu, Alex Highsmith, Zack Baun, and Kamren Curl all became much better players than their draft slots suggested.

 Biggest Fallers

 This is where the 2020 class becomes especially compelling.
-It was not just a good class.
-It was a class where the original order broke apart once actual NFL careers began to matter more than projection.
+It was not just good.
+It was unstable in hindsight.
+The original board did not hold once real NFL value started replacing projection.

 2020 NFL Redraft